John Pearson Gillam

-John Pearson Gillam FSA FSA Scot (10 July 1917 – 31 December 1986) was a British archaeologist who specialised in the study of Roman coarse pottery.
+John Pearson Gillam (10 July 1917 – 31 December 1986) was a British archaeologist who specialised in the study of Roman coarse pottery.

-Early life
+Early life and education

 John Pearson Gillam was born in Chesterfield and educated at Chesterfield Grammar School.
 He entered Durham University, and graduated with a Bachelor of Arts in History in 1938, and a postgraduate diploma in Theology in 1939.
 He was an undergraduate at St Chad's College.

 Second World War

 Gillam joined the Royal Army Medical Corps in 1940 and was later commissioned into the 14th Punjab Regiment in 1942.
 He served in India, North Africa and Europe and ended his war service with the rank of Major.

-Career
+Career and research

 Gillam returned to Durham University in 1946 to take up a research studentship at Hatfield College under Eric Birley.
 He was appointed as a lecturer in Roman-British archaeology at Durham in 1948.
 In 1956 he became Reader in Roman-British history and archaeology at King's College in Newcastle, which would split from Durham to become Newcastle University in 1963.
 He held the position of Reader until his retirement in 1982.

 In 1947 John Gillam took part in the first post-War excavation at Corbridge, along with Sir lan Richmond and Eric Birley.
 Gillam continued to co-direct the Corbridge training excavations until the last season in 1973.
 He also directed the training excavation at Great Casterton.